Renaissance sackbuts

 Tenor sackbut after Anton Schnitzer the Elder, Nuremberg 1579.

-For this execution, we have analyzed the details of the historical originals in the museums in detail and are painstakingly following them up.
-We proceed from the basic material of hammered and gently reshaped Nuremberg sheet metal.
-In addition, a hand-engraved wreath, as well as exact replicas of the zwingenes and the knob based on the original casts.
+For this rendition, we meticulously analyzed the details of the historical original instruments in museums and painstakingly recreated them.
+Starting with hammered and gently shaped Nuremberg brass, we crafted hand-engraved garlands and exact replicas of the ferrules and pommels based on the original casts.

-This creates a very unique handcrafting masterpiece entirely in the old tradition.
-We are in the fortunate position to offer this special version besides the Schnitzer tenor trombone shown here also for our Starck alto sackbut and the Hainlein tenor sackbut.
+This results in a masterful piece crafted the old-fashioned way.
+We’re fortunate to offer this special rendition not just for the pictured Schnitzer tenor trombone, but also for our Starck alto sackbut and Hainlein tenor sackbut.

 after Hainlein